AndrewH1188/little-world-of-lego/TESTING.md

 ### Remove product from basket
 * Tested the remove button under the quantity box to see if the product is removed from the basket.
 * Tested to see that the removed products have been removed and the grand total updates, as well as the free delivery threshold kicking in should the product total be below £50.

-### Wish List
-* Tested that when the link is clicked the page is navigated to.
-* Tested that a user is able to add an item from the product detail page to their wish list.
-* Tested that a user can remove items from their wish list.
-* Tested that a user can add this product to their basket.
-* Tested that a user can access their wish list by clicking on the heart icon in the main navigation menu.
-* Tested that a product is saved into the user’s wish list

 ### Checkout